"The SplitGen Process: The Strategical Approach To Split Testing"

 By Michael Maven

-Update: We received a request to expand upon this part of our intellectual property for an $11m company, called KISSmetrics.
+Update: We received a request to expand upon this part of our intellectual property, from KISSmetrics.

 Old school: We recommend you do NOT start your split tests with deciding what to test.